• THE METAVERSE: All Around Us

 • VR headsets will become less bulky and seamless

-• It will become a normal option to get prescription glasses loaded with AR
+• It will become a normal option to get prescription glasses enabled with AR

 Brand-side